crocs-muni/open-source-development-course/README.md

 ### Week 5 (16.
 10.): Student status update 1

-* 10 minutes talks of the current progress
+* Short talks of the current progress (max 10 minutes)
-* Rough time plan, estimates
+* The presentation should include:
+  * Introduce the project you chose (the others should understand, what it is good for).
+  * What do you plan to do?
+(What will the contribution probably be?)
+  * State what have you already done: Ran and used the project?
+Successfully build the project?
+Dived into documentation?
+Developeed something? ...
+  * What system do you use to track time?
+How much time have you already spent on the project?

 ### Week 6 (23.
 10.): Advanced usage of Git